 Jay Clarke is a Leicester UK based artist, runs workshops for adults with disabilities, and has a history of curatorial projects.
-Graduating from De Montfort University in 2019, Clarke is returning for an MA.
+Graduating from De Montfort University in 2019, Clarke has returned for an two year part time MA.
 Already Clarke has exhibited internationally, from collaborating on a large-scale sculpture for Art of Sustainability festival in Florida, to exhibiting twice during a cultural exchange year to the St Cyril and Methodius University, Bulgaria.
 Clarke’s works has also won multiple awards from Bute Street Film Festival’s Best Artist to the Leicester Society of Artists Runner Up award.
-His first major solo exhibition launched two weeks before opening the degree show and ran for two months.
+His first major solo exhibition launched two weeks before the opening of his degree show in 2019.